getgud-io/getgud-docs/1-Integrations/Unreal Engine/unreal-engine-integration.md

    "$(SolutionDir)Client_Server_Getgud.uproject" -log -server -NoGraphics -port=7777
    ```

-### 5. Add Config and Log file paths
+### 5. Add Config and Log File Paths

-Create a `config.json` file in your project directory with the following content:
+1. Create a `config.json` file in your project directory with the following content:

 ```json
 {